We are accepting new cases

 • Suspected product quality issues

-Deaths have also been reported outside the FAERS system.
+Deaths have also been reported outside the AEMS system.
 A safety update to one semaglutide clinical trial for weight management reported eight deaths.
 Five of these patients received semaglutide, two received the placebo and one received a combination of the placebo and semaglutide.
 The primary causes of death included:

 • Cardiorespiratory arrest